-Our school will call upon help and guidance from outside agencies and health specialists to deliver aspects of RSE.
+Our school may call upon help and guidance from outside agencies and health specialists to deliver aspects of RSE.
 Such visits will always complement the current programme and never substitute or replace teacher led sessions.

-It is important that any external visitor is clear about their role and responsibility whilst they are in school delivering a session.
-Any visitor must adhere to our code of practice developed in line with CES guidance 'Checklist for External Speakers to Schools5.'
+It is important that any external visitor is clear about their role and responsibility whilst they are in school.
+They will be made aware of the school's policy for RSE and the current curriculum programmes and be guided when they are delivering any sessions to ensure that they are respectful of the teachings of the Catholic Church.

+Any visitor must adhere to the code of practice developed in line with CES guidance 'Checklist for External Speakers to Schools.'

 Health professionals should follow the school's policies, minimising the potential for disclosures or inappropriate comments using negotiated ground rules and distancing techniques as other teachers would.
 They will ensure that all teaching is rooted in Catholic principles and practice.